Where to get naloxone

 Q: Are there any restrictions on who can distribute naloxone?

-A: Yes, currently only OEND programsCNPP affiliate programspharmacies, EMS, Police, Fire, and certain community personnel/programs may distribute naloxone.
-All entities must maintain an active Massachusetts Controlled Substance Registration (MCSR) for naloxone.
+A: Yes, currently only OEND programs, CNP affiliate programs, pharmacies, EMS, Police, Fire, and certain community personnel/programs may distribute naloxone.
+If the entities listed above are distributing OTC approved naloxone products, they do not need to maintain a MA Controlled Substance Registration (MCSR).
+Any prescription only naloxone products do require an MCSR for distribution activities.

 Expiration, transfer, and disposal